-Tom Hiddleston On Stage - Theater Credits, Bio and Tickets
+Tom Hiddleston On Stage - Theatre Credits, Bio and Tickets

 Thomas William Hiddleston was born on February 9, 1981, in Westminster, London, England.
-He is a Golden Globe and Olivier Award-winning actor, perhaps best known for his role as Loki in the Marvel Cinematic Universe.
+He is a Golden Globe- and Olivier Award-winning actor, best known for his role as Loki in the Marvel Cinematic Universe.

-Initially raised in Wimbledon, Hiddleston started at Windlesham House School, a boarding school, at the age of seven, before transferring to the Dragon School in Oxford and then the prestigious Eton College at the age of thirteen.
-He went on to study Classics at the University of Cambridge's Pembroke College, graduating with a double first degree, before going on to study acting at the Royal Academy of Dramatic Art and graduating in 2005.
+Initially raised in Wimbledon, Hiddleston started at Windlesham House School, a boarding school, at age 7 before transferring to the Dragon School in Oxford and then the prestigious Eton College at age 13.
+He went on to study classics at the University of Cambridge's Pembroke College, graduating with a double first degree, before going on to study acting at the Royal Academy of Dramatic Art and graduating in 2005.

 Hiddleston returned to the West End stage as Robert in Harold Pinter's classic Betrayal, playing an extended limited run at the Harold Pinter Theatre from March 5 through June 8, 2019.
-The production, once again under the direction of Jamie Lloyd, transfers to Broadway to play the Bernard B. Jacobs Theatre from August 14 through December 8, 2019, and marks Hiddleston's Broadway debut.
+The production, once again under the direction of Jamie Lloyd, transferred to Broadway to play the Bernard B. Jacobs Theatre from August 14 through December 8, 2019, and marked Hiddleston's Broadway debut.